herrbischoff/awesome-macos-command-line/README.md

 sudo tmutil disablelocal
 ```

-Since High Sierra, you cannot disable local snapshots as they are used as the source for creating the external backup.
+Since High Sierra, you cannot disable local snapshots.
+Time Machine now always creates a local snapshot and uses that snapshot as the data source to create a regular backup, rather than using the live disk as the source, as is the case with HFS formatted disks.

 #### Prevent Time Machine from Prompting to Use New Hard Drives as Backup Volume
 ```bash